The 9 Best Hot Dogs and Sausages for Weight Loss

 Hot-off-the-grill sausages and frankfurters are two of summer's great pleasures.
 But thanks to their high calorie, salt, and fat content, the tasty meats have gotten a bad rap.
 The good news is that there are a number of options on supermarket shelves that won't harm your health or your hard-earned beach body.
 Since reading and comparing every package's nutrition label to find the best can take forever, we did all the legwork.

-Applegate Natural Uncured Beef Hot Dog, 1 frank
+Best all-natural: Applegate Natural Uncured Beef Hot Dog

-A fair share of conventional dogs are cured, meaning they've been doused with nitrates and nitrites, chemicals that have been shown to cause cancer and diabetes.
-Applegate is one of the few companies that don’t add these dangerous additives to their dogs.
-Their Uncured Beef variety is made with 100% grass-fed, pasture-raised beef and is also low in calories, fat and salt, earning it a top spot on our list.
+A fair share of conventional dogs are cured, meaning they've been injected with nitrates and nitrites, chemicals that have been shown to cause cancer and diabetes.
+Applegate is one of the few companies that doesn't add these dangerous additives to their dogs.
+Their Uncured Beef variety is made with 100% grass-fed, pasture-raised beef and is also low in calories and fat, earning it a top spot on our list.
 Just be aware of the sodium: at 500 milligrams per dog, you'll be golfing down 22% of your daily recommended intake of the nutrient.
 Make sure to drink plenty of water to keep yourself from feeling bloated.

-The Original Brat Hans Organic Bratwurst Chicken Sausage, 1 link
+Best high-protein: The Original Brat Hans Organic Bratwurst Chicken Sausage

 We're fans of this plump pork brat because it has fewer calories and less fat and sodium than any other variety at the store.
 It's also free of antibiotics, hormones, nitrates and nitrites.
 The Original Brat's tasty, but relatively neutral flavor makes it a perfect canvas for a wide range of toppings from traditional German sauerkraut and hot mustard to pickled chilies and chutney.
 Pair it with a healthy beer for the full bierhaus experience.